SpeekeR99/DP_2024_2025_Zappe/README.md

 - Convolutional Autoencoder
 - Transformer-based Autoencoder

-The models were evaluated using the less commonly known metrics **Excess Mass** and **Mass Volume**, with the Isolation Forest and Transformer models achieving the best results.
+The models are evaluated using the less commonly known metrics **Excess Mass** and **Mass Volume**, with the Isolation Forest and Transformer models achieving the best results.
-By combining the most effective models, a robust tool was created, capable of detecting suspicious behavior without manual annotation.
+By combining the most effective models, a robust tool is created, capable of detecting suspicious behavior without manual annotation.
 The proposed solution efficiently identifies high-risk areas for subsequent expert analysis and thus offers a practical contribution to detecting illicit practices in financial markets.

 ## 🛠️ Technologies Used